 We hope that your reading of this article has not caused too much undue emotional stress to you.
 If it has, we wish you a speedy recovery and hope that you will thereafter take some time to plan your estate- properly do up a will or even set up a trust and prevent more of such sad tales from possibly taking place in future.
 Your children’s lives and future are indeed in your hands today.

-This is an original article written by James Huan, Former Head of Legal and Compliance, and Ernest Low, Former Head of Fund Analytics at Providend, Singapore’s Fee-only Retirement Financial Adviser.
+This is an original article written by James Huan, Former Head of Legal and Compliance, and Ernest Low, Former Head of Fund Analytics at Providend, Singapore’s Fee-only Wealth Advisory Firm.
 The edited version has been published in The Business Times on 28th June 2006.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.